Carson Wentz's record against every NFL team

 Can Carson Wentz revive his career and return to his former MVP form with a Frank Reich reunion?

-In 2021, we will get a glimpse of that answer, when the former Philadelphia Eagles quarterback begins a new chapter with the Indianapolis Colts and head coach Reich, who served as offensive coordinator for Wentz in Philly.
+In 2021, we have gained a glimpse of that answer, as the former Philadelphia Eagles quarterback began a new chapter with the Indianapolis Colts and head coach Reich, who served as offensive coordinator for Wentz in Philly.

 The former North Dakota State star was once a promising NFL prospect who landed with the Eagles in the 2016 draft with the No. 2 overall pick — the highest selection ever by an FCS player.